caiorss/mwiki/src/mwiki/refcard.md

   + Description: Equation are enumerated according to the section and subsection that they are defined.
 For instance, equations of subsection 3 of section 5 are enumerate 5.3.1, 5.3.2, ..., until the next section or subsection is defined.
 If there exists the subsection 4 of section 5, then the equations of this subsection will be enumerated as 5.4.1, 5.4.2, ..., 5.4.10 and etc.

-that can be changed by adding the next line to the document front-matter as shown in the following code example.
+The enumeration style can be changed by adding the next line to the document front-matter as shown in the following code example.
 Note that the front-matter is a human-readable human configuration in the markdown code between the lines containing '---' (three dashes) at the beginning of the page.
+The enumeration on the left side of each display mode LaTeX equation will only be visible if the directive *equation_enumeration_enabled* is set to **on**, otherwise if it is set to **off**, only equations referenced by `\eqref{labelOfEquation}` will have their enumeration visible.

 Front-matter example: